Tasty Recipes for the Home Cook

 2. Preheat oven to 325 degrees F.

-3. Brush soften butter onto a 9-inch bundt cake pan, making sure to cover every crevice.
+3. Brush softened butter onto a 9-inch bundt cake pan, making sure to cover every crevice.
 Add a light dusting of flour.
 Tap out excess.

 4. Cream butter and sugar until light and fluffy.